Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 8 November 2025 21.25.16 UTC
+- WIB: Sabtu, 8 November 2025 22.24.54 UTC
-- WITA: Sabtu, 8 November 2025 22.25.16 UTC
+- WITA: Sabtu, 8 November 2025 23.24.54 UTC
-- WIT: Sabtu, 8 November 2025 23.25.16 UTC
+- WIT: Minggu, 9 November 2025 00.24.54 UTC

 Kutipan Inspiratif:
-"The secret to success is to know something nobody else knows."
+"Two fundamentals of cool life  Walk like you are the king OR walk like you dont care ,who is the king."

-Kategori: success
+Kategori: attitude